Markup Calculator

 Where:

-- Margin = Profit expressed as a percentage of revenue.
+• Margin = Profit expressed as a percentage of the selling price.
 Always lower than markup for any profitable sale.

 Example Calculations